GauravSardana00/Airline-Passenger-Referral-Prediction/README.md

 Re

 # Models
-In this project I am implementing 2 machine learning algorithms to predict the target variable and also I have applied optimization techniques to get the best resulting accuracy.
+In this project I am implementing 2 machine learning algorithms to predict the target variable and also I have applied optimization techniques to get the best resulting recall.

 **Following models have been used for predictions:-**